danieldefrancisco-lr/74-demo-fragments/74-demo-fragments/src/bootstrap-collapse/README.md

 Used for every element of the collection.
 It has some mappable fields (texts, image) to map the fields of your Object or Web Content.

 ## Instructions:
-1.Add first the Accordion-Container to a page
+1. Add first the Accordion-Container to a page
-2.Add a Collection Display fragment into the Accordion-Container drop-zone 3.Add the Accordion-Element fragment in the Collection Display 4.Map your object/web content to the editable fields of the Accordion-Element.
+2. Add a Collection Display fragment into the Accordion-Container drop-zone
+3. Add the Accordion-Element fragment in the Collection Display
+4. Map your object/web content to the editable fields of the Accordion-Element.

 (You may need to edit the Accordion-Element fragment first to modify the editable fields and the styles to make it fit for your demo)